Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Advanced tools costs 200/200/200/0 and increases build up speed (+25% build speed like before)
 - Improved repair and Advanced tools now properly both affect Taslow and display upgrade icons
 - Improved big cannon build sequnece.
 The base platform are not placed by default, it appears during construction process, as well as the rotator.
+- Buildable and campaign big cannon from on have destruction stages
 - Fixed bug, where not fully built big cannon were playing destruction animation, if it was killed
 - Fixed bug when death animation being played, when the pub or laboratory being not fully built while were killed
 - Added SEAS laboratory work animation, that plays when building produces unit or research upgrade